 4.2.
 Operate in a way that respects environmental concerns and issues;

 4.3.
 Act in a socially responsible manner within the countries and societies in which they operate and do not contravene the principles of equality and inclusiveness that the Institute values and upholds;

 4.4.
 Strive to be trusted individuals and fulfil their responsibilities to the societies and communities in which they operate professionally.

 5. Relations with The Insurance Institute

-Members receive various benefits as Institute members, but they also have responsibilities to the Institute and its other members.
+Members receive various benefits, but they also have responsibilities to the Institute and its other members.

 5.1.
 Act at all times according to the laws of the Institute (including this Code of Ethics and Conduct);

 5.2.
 Ensure a transparent relationship with the Institute, based on trust, respect, responsibility and integrity;